-MUS 540a-b, 640a-b, 740a-b, 840a-b, 940a-b, Individual Instruction in the Major.
+MUS 540a-b, 640a-b, 740a-b, Individual Instruction in the Major 4 credits per term.
 Individual instruction of one hour per week throughout the academic year, for majors in performance, conducting, and composition.
+Faculty

-Faculty.
-MUS 544a-b, 644a-b, 744a-b, 944a-b, Seminar in the Departmental Major.
+MUS 544a-b, 644a-b, 744a-b, Seminar in the Departmental Major 2 credits per term.
 An examination of a wide range of problems relating to the area of the major.
 Specific requirements may differ by department.
-Faculty.
+Required of all School of Music students except pianists who take 533, 633, 733.
+Faculty

-MUS 546a-b, 646a-b, 746a-b, Yale Camerata.
-Open to all members of the University community by audition, the Yale Camerata presents several performances throughout the year that explore choral literature from all musical periods.
+MUS 546a-b, 646a-b, 746a-b, Yale Camerata Open to all members of the University community by audition, the Yale Camerata presents several performances throughout the year that explore choral literature from all musical periods.
 Members of the ensemble should have previous choral experience and be willing to devote time to the preparation of music commensurate with the Camerata's vigorous rehearsal and concert schedule.
-Marguerite L. Brooks.
+Marguerite L. Brooks